benbalter/WP-Resume/readme.txt

 == Changelog ==

+= 2.0.3 =
+* Checks that positions have sections and organizations before saving
+* Better caching support
+* Better organization of Javascript and stylesheet files
+* Added API Hooks and Filters to customize the plugin's behavior
+* Cleaned up administrative interfaces
+* Fixed bug where second tinyMCE editor would appear on options screen in certain cases
+* Fixed bug where contact fields could not be removed once added

 = 2.0.2 =
 * Fixes bug where options would not save and positions/summary would not display if user_nicename differed from user_login -- Special thanks to [Paul Maisonneuve](http://aboutpaul.com)
 * Options page is now accessible to non-administrators and performs proper capability checks (based off edit_posts, edit_others_posts, and manage_options)